Atlantic City International Airport: History

 Delta Air Lines also had flights to Boston on Delta Connection regional jets operated by Atlantic Coast Airlines.
 In addition, Delta Connection via its partner Comair operated flights to Cincinnati and Orlando, which ended on May 1, 2007.
 WestJet had Boeing 737 jetliner flights from ACY to Toronto, but ended them on May 9, 2010, leaving the airport with no international service.
 On April 1, 2014, United Airlines started service from Atlantic City to Chicago–O'Hare and Houston, but the service was discontinued on December 3, 2014.
 Air Canada had seasonal flights to Toronto in the Summer of 2015, but has decided not to return in the Summer of 2016, once again leaving the airport without international scheduled flights.

 Work began in August 2011 upgrading the passenger screening facilities at airport.
 The checkpoint expansion saw three new screening lanes be added, as well as improvements to the airport's infrastructure.
 The expansion also includes development of a Federal Inspection Services station.
 Under this project, additional passenger loading bridges and gates were added, technological upgrades & baggage claim improvements were made, additional retail space was added, and improved check-in capabilities were made.

 In 2013, a new airport rescue and firefighting station opened at Atlantic City International Airport.
 The new, 4500 sqft building includes emergency vehicle bays, administrative & staff living areas, and enhanced equipment & apparatus facilities – in addition to space for training requirements.

 In 2022, American Airlines started scheduled service from the airport to their airplanes at Philadelphia International Airport using buses in lieu of planes; the service is ticketed & operated as an airline flight but utilizes buses.
 This airside-to-airside service, which is solely for screened passengers who booked a seat on the route, is operated by American's bus service partner, Landline, on the airline's behalf.

 In May 2023, Atlantic City International Airport was to receive service from a new carrier, Sun Country Airlines.
 Sun Country was to fly from its hub at Minneapolis - St Paul International Airport (MSP) to ACY biweekly, deploying its 737-800s on the route.
 However, the start of the service was delayed.

 In April 2024, Spirit Airlines announced that it would be closing its crew base at the Atlantic City Airport.

-In August 2025, Allegiant Air announced it will begin operations out of Atlantic City Airport in December 2025.
-It will add four new routes to Florida, including Fort Lauderdale, St. Petersburg, Sanford, and Punta Gorda.
+In August 2025, Allegiant Air announced it would begin operations out of Atlantic City Airport in December 2025.
+It added four new routes to Florida, including Fort Lauderdale, St. Petersburg, Sanford, and Punta Gorda.

+In May 2026, Breeze Airways announced its expansion into the airport, taking over multiple routes previously served by Spirit Airlines, which had ended its operations at the start of that month, as well as more directly competing against Allegiant's new roundtrip routes from the area to the Carolinas and Florida that had been launched the previous year.

+Near the end of June 2026, Breeze expanded its initial flight offerings from the airport to include Vero Beach, Florida, further replacing the routes abandoned by Spirit.